liaoxiong3x/DeepCreamPy/README.md

 ## I. Decensoring hentai

-For each image you want to decensor, using image editing software like Photoshop or GIMP to paint the areas you want to decensor the color (0,255,0).
+For each image you want to decensor, using image editing software like Photoshop or GIMP to paint the areas you want to decensor the color (0,255,0), which is a very bright green color.

-Save these images to the "decensor_input" directory.
+Save these images in the PNG format to the "decensor_input" directory.
 Decensor the images by running

 ```
 $ python decensor.py